This post may contain affiliate links. Please read our disclosure policy.

 Southwest Spaghetti Squash Casserole is loaded with chicken, black beans, corn, enchilada sauce and topped with gooey melted cheese!
 A delicious and easy to make casserole that’s gluten-free and a lower carb alternative to pasta or rice.

-Luckily, you don’t have to worry about jiggly canned soups in this Southwest Spaghetti Squash Casserole or any questionable ingredients.
+Luckily, you don’t have to worry about canned soups in this Southwest Spaghetti Squash Casserole or any other questionable ingredients.
 What you will find are black beans, chicken, corn, onion, a jalapeño, enchilada sauce, a couple spices that are staples in Southwest cuisine, the spaghetti squash and of course I had to top it with some cheese.

 Once the spaghetti squash has roasted, the rest of the preparation takes place in a skillet and then the whole thing is baked in the oven.
 Minimal dish washing is a must when I’m cooking.
-If you don’t have time to bake it, simply add the cheese on top and loosely cover the skillet with a lid or piece of foil until the cheese melts.

 How Do I Make This Vegetarian?